"Fragrance" on a label can indicate the presence of up to 4,000 separate ingredients, most of which are synthetic.

 But labeling an ingredient as 'inactive' or 'other' does not mean it is inert.

-The restrictions on a chemical's use are not necessarily identical between environment, foods, drugs and cosmetics.
+The restrictions on a chemical's use can be different between environment, foods, drugs and cosmetics.

-A complex example involves how hazardous wastes and farming practices are regulated.
+A more complex example involves regulation of hazardous wastes and farming practices.

-Instead of spending money to dispose of hazardous waste, toxins are re-labelled, mixed with other ingredients, and sold as fertilizer.
+Money can be made when toxics are relabelled, mixed with other ingredients, and sold as fertilizer.

-A partial list of toxins that are knowingly added to fertilizer includes
+A partial list of toxicants that are knowingly added to fertilizer includes

 Arsenic